Image

 Author Interview with Lindsey Pogue

-I chatted with Kaya Hicks, fellow author advocate and audience buildling guru about my writing journey, coaching, upcoming projects, and more.
+I chatted with Kayla Hicks, fellow author advocate and audience buildling guru about my writing journey, coaching, upcoming projects, and more.

 "Pogue talks about her writing process, her author coaching (Dauntless Author), and advice for authors."